simple-registry/simple-registry/doc/reference/configuration.md

 ### S3-Only Multi-Instance Deployment

-This example uses S3 for both blob and metadata storage with S3-based distributed locking, eliminating the need for Redis:
+This example uses S3 for both blob and metadata storage; multiple instances need no coordination infrastructure:

 ```toml
 [server]